Theory Test information

 If you are nervous and would prefer not to drive on your first lesson, that’s ok too!
 We can take it slowly at a pace to suit you.

-and let me know if you have any particular concerns about your driving.
+Please look at my contact page and let me know if you have any particular concerns about your driving.
 I will be happy to accommodate anything that may help you feel more comfortable when starting your lessons.

 On subsequent lessons, we will aim to introduce different subjects such as junctions, roundabouts, pedestrian crossings, dual carriageways, parking, and so on.
 How quickly we introduce these things will depend on your progress – and it’s important to note that there is no minimum or maximum number of hours you must have – everyone is different and learns at a different pace.
 You will find me to be very patient, calm, and understanding.
 All your progress will be recorded on our App.